ATelichan/reserves/README.md

 Two open source third party widgets are used (“SelectTimeWidget” and “select_time_widget” to simplify the input of date and time objects.

+Original versions were run on a local server by migrating to the project folder “reserves” and running the following commands:
+-python manage.py migrate
+-python manage.py makemigrations event
+-python manage.py makemigrations homeland
+-python manage.py migrate
+-python manage.py runserver

+Then pointing the browser to 127.0.0.1:8000.

+The final version was deployed using Heroku Git, following instructions at this site: https://devcenter.heroku.com/articles/git.
+Additionally, some further dependencies were required to successfully deploy the app: runtime.txt, to specify the version of Python, requirements.txt to specify which libraries need to be installed, and Procfile to specify what command to run on the server-side to launch the website.
+Additionally, a command “git rm -r *.pyc; echo *.pyc >> .gitignore” was run to make Git ignore compiled python (pyc) files.

-To address the functionality of the code in greater detail, we will go through the steps required to establish user registration, as well as event and reservation creation, referring to specific files and lines of code.
+Although it’s not very practical to go through the entire code structure, to address the functionality of the code in greater detail, we will go through the steps required to establish user registration, as well as event and reservation creation, referring to specific files and lines of code.
+Other aspects of the code basically operate in the same way as described below.

 Homeland App: